mikemajesty/Excalibur-Dual-List/README.md

-# ExcaliburDualList - The DualList easier to use in angular.
+# Excalibur-Dual-List - The DualList easier to use in angular.

 [![duallistGif.gif](https://s21.postimg.org/qk4uaqfw7/duallist_Gif.gif)](https://postimg.org/image/72a6usiyb/)